Related Articles

 As we mentioned, your credit report contains a significant amount of information about your financial history, including:6

-Your credit report contains a lot of private financial information that you don’t want everyone to have access to.
-There are laws and rules that limit who may access and use this information, which we’ll discuss next.
+Your credit report contains a lot of private financial information you don’t want everyone to access.
+Some laws and rules limit who may access and use this information, which we’ll discuss next.

 Laws Protecting Your Credit Information